lucacelee/discorss/README.md

 * `inline_roles` is how you would like to represent the role when in text.
 For example: `@everyone` will turn to `everyone` when inside of a text block.
 This is done, so that the flow of text is more natural
 * `trim_roles` is a list of booleans, stating whether you want the role to be trimmed off the beginning of a message, if it is found there
 * `linking_time` is the time in __seconds__, for which if the message is sent within that timespan from another, it will be added onto the end of the previous one.
 Or, to put it simply, if a second message is sent within that timeframe after the first, they become one
+* `tenor_api_key` is an optional field for an API key for Tenor API, it is used to retrieve embedded GIFs from the
 #### RSS
 * `title` the title of your feed
 * `description` the description of your feed
 * `link` the link to the **folder** in which your feed file is located.
 This is specifically **the folder**, so that any downloaded files have a proper destination and as a result, URL.
 This is the **website** link, e.g. `https://example.com/rss/`
 * `default` is the string that will be followed by the date and time in UTC and used as an RSS item's title, if one cannot be extracted from the message
 * `rss_version` is self explanatory.
 This *will not* change how the file is structured, so you probably shouldn't change it
+* `message_link_format` is how your RSS items are identified when linked; the value of this string is placed after the `link`.
+This depends on your frontend, but as an example, you can use something like "?id=", to get "https://example.com/rss/**?id=XXXXXXX**"
+* `id_xml_element` is the XML element used as an ID for the previous field.
+Currently, only `<timestamp>` is supported, so right now, you can only get item links with the UNIX timestamp as their ID
 * `prefer_config` is a boolean.
 If your config and your feed's title, link and description don't match, one is chosen based on this parameter
 #### Local
 * `media_folder` is the path to the folder, where all of your media is downloaded, which is mainly images.
 This path is **local**, relative to the folder, in which your <ins>RSS feed file is located</ins>.
 The media folder _must_ be in the same folder, as your feed file
 * `rss_feed_file` is the most important (along with `token`) one: it is the file path to your RSS feed.
 This path can be either local or global
+* `relay_type` is an integer value that determines the type of relay the program will perform. `0` is the default, it allows mirroring both ways (between RSS and Discord); `1` only allows mirroring from Discord to RSS, which can be useful if you have a different solution to route the data the other way; `2` does the opposite, it only sends data from the RSS feed to Discord; `3` and above allow no relay

 **Important:** every single filed in the config *must be filled out*, otherwise something will probably misfunction. **Also**, for the roles parameters: each one must match the one above/below it, as there is no way to mark which one corresponds to which otherwise.
 ### Obtaining the Discord Token